 Friends, when I was young, my father used to take me on his knee and ask me what I wanted to be when I grew up.
 I told him that one day I'd like to lead this great nation.
 To his credit, he never laughed or smiled indulgently.
 He just believed.

 But that was my dad.
 He worked his fingers to the bone to give us the basics in life.
 An elite private education.
 An Ivy League degree.
 The first few million to get us going.
 A network of contacts on Capitol Hill.
-The things every dad wants for their kids.
+The things every dad wants for his kids.

 He worked so hard.
 Yet he never forgot about the importance of family.
 Even when he was ordering the National Guard to suppress the Detroit Riots by any and all means necessary, up to and including live ammunition, our dad still made time to play football with us in the backyard.
 I remember the day they killed those kids over at Kent State.
 Dad came home from the office and simply took us in his arms, hugged us, and whispered softly in our ears: “We got 'em, Mitt.
 We got em...”